This guide describes how to configure datasets to be served by the LASP HAPI server.

 </dataset>

-dataset a name.
-We will call our simple CSV dataset simple_dataset
+The dataset tag introduces a dataset.
+The id attribute gives the dataset a name.
+We will call our simple CSV dataset simple_dataset.

 LaTiS needs to know where to look for the data being described in the FDML file.